yashwant-das/playwright-java-accelerator/README.md

 ## Test Data Management

 The framework provides comprehensive test data management capabilities through multiple approaches.
-These are implemented through the `TestDataManager` and `TestDataGenerator` classes and demonstrated in the `TestDataDemoTest` class.
+These are implemented through the `TestDataManager` and `TestDataGenerator` classes and demonstrated in the `TestDataManagementTest` class.

 ### Data Management Components